jenlampton/code_reviews/reviews.md

 ### Location of files in the module

-* We recommend all `.tpl.php` files to be placed in a `/templates/` subdirectory in the module.
+* We recommend all `.tpl.php` files to be placed inside a `/templates/` subdirectory in the module.
-* We recommend that all `.css` files go in a  `/css/` subdirectory.
+* We recommend that all `.css` files go inside a  `/css/` subdirectory.
 (It doesn't matter so much when you only have one js file, but if there were a handful this would help keep things tidy)
-* We recommend that all `.js` files go in a  `/js/` subdirectory.
+* We recommend that all `.js` files go inside a  `/js/` subdirectory.
 (It doesn't matter so much when you only have one js file, but if there were a handful this would help keep things tidy)
+* We recommend that all `.test` files go inside a  `/tests/` subdirectory.
+Test modules should also be placed inside that directory, but also in a directory matching the name of the module.
-* The `tests.info` file should be moved inside the `/tests/` subdirectory (and the `file` lines within should be updated to remove the `tests` directory - so that they are still relative).
+* The `tests.info` file should also be moved within the `/tests/` subdirectory (and the `file` lines in the `.tests.info` file should be updated to remove the `tests` directory - so that they are still relative).
 * Files that contain PHP classes should be moved into an `/includes/` subdirectory.